 It’s easy to fall in love with Cape Cod.
 From Upper Cape Cod to the “elbow” and “tip” of the Cape, this peninsula in Massachusetts is home to charming fishing villages and beautiful beaches.
 What more could you want in a summer vacation?

 Drive along Old King’s Highway (Route 6A), and you’ll find miles of beautiful beaches and historic seaside towns.
 Head all the way over to Provincetown for its art scene or Chatham for a quiet and relaxing retreat.
 Take a ferry to nearby Martha’s Vineyard or Nantucket, which are also a must-see on a New England itinerary.

 Whether you’re looking to chill on the beach or walk around quaint New England towns, Cape Cod will not disappoint.
 It’s easily one of the best summer destinations on the east coast.
 Even in the winter, Cape Cod is absolutely stunning!

 Read next: The most unique stays in Cape Cod

-I hope you enjoyed this list of the best places to visit on the east coast USA.
+I hope you enjoyed this list of the best vacation destinations on the east coast USA.
 Obviously, there are many more places I could include here, but I think it’s a decent starting point and hopefully your bucket list grew a little longer.